ventus-ag/docs/pages/index.md

 # Welcome to Ventus Documentation

-This is a starter template for a Ventus docs.
+This is a starter template for Ventus docs.

 ![assets/img/docsy-jekyll.png](assets/img/docsy-jekyll.png)